Bring out your inner mad scientist: experiment with unique spirits + meat cuts

 Good to know...

-Please stick to the rules, they are there for good reason: the maximum speed limit is 40km/h and don’t stop on the yellow lines as the narrow roads can be dangerous otherwise.
+Please stick to the rules, they are there for good reason: the maximum speed limit is 40km/h and don’t stop on the yellow lines as the roads are narrow and it can be dangerous.
 Busses are only allowed to go through Chapman’s Peak Drive from Hout Bay to Noordhoek.

 Every year, two major events take place: the Pick’n’Pay Cycle Tour in March and the Two Oceans Marathon in April.